practicalli/clojure/clojure-tools/deps-edn-aliases.md

 ```

 > #### Hint::Only one main namespace
+> Use the `-R` option to included alias dependencies but not call a main namespace defined in that alias, e.g. `clojure -R:nrepl:cider-nrepl:cognitect-rebl-java11 -A:nrebl`.
+>
 > If multiple aliases set a main namespace, the first alias to do so will be used to start the `-main` function.
 If that first alias never terminates or terminates the `clojure` command, then further `-main` functions from set main namespaces will not be run.